Facing a Financial Crisis? A Credit Card Hardship Program Can Help

 And the best time to call your credit card company about a hardship program?
 Before you need it.

 “Say, ‘I believe I’m going to have trouble making my minimum payments in the months ahead,’” said Weiss, who acknowledged that calling ahead isn’t always practical advice if the situation is an emergency.

-But if possible, it’s a good way to let your credit card company know you’re being proactive — even if the company isn’t.
+But if possible, it’s a good way to let your credit card company know you’re being proactive.

-If you’re certain your financial circumstances are temporary and short-term (less than 12 months), another option is applying for a credit card that offers a no- or low-fee balance transfer and 0% interest for a specified period (like, say, 12 months).
+If you’re certain your financial circumstances are temporary and short-term (less than 12 months), you could apply for a credit card that offers a no- or low-fee balance transfer and 0% interest for a specified period (like, say, 12 months).

 Tiffany Wendeln Connors is a staff writer/editor at The Penny Hoarder.
 Read her bio and other work here, then catch her on Twitter @TiffanyWendeln.